jewelsofthought/neshama/site/posts/neshama/card1.md

 ## Inner Shape

-> Many teach you about external movements, how to deal with outside forces.
-But it is the inner shape that is most important.
-For it is through the inner shape, that we experience the outer.
-Here we shape the inner.
-We focus on the internal shape of things.
-But what occurs on the outside is of prime importance.
+Many teach you about external movements, how to deal with outside forces.
+However, it is the inner shape that is most important.
+It is through the inner shape, that we experience the outer.
+Here we have choice in shaping the inner.

-As the eyes and the ears, the nose and mouth, the heart, legs and arms of G-d having a human experience, this is where you could begin to embrace and embody the truth of your existence.

 ## Heaven